msoucy/Presentations/evilC/4_evil.md

 .notes: Credit to Ben Russel <benrr101> for this snippet

 ---

 #Duff's Device

-This trick was used with a for loop for this lovely, famous bit of code:
+This trick was used with a for loop for this lovely, famous (but slightly modified) bit of code:

     !cpp
     void duff(char* to, char* from, short count)